ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ### Type

-The type string must be one of the following options:
+The type string MUST be one of the following options:

 * normal
 * system (displayed in a separate block at the *Personal Desktop*)